eclecticlogic/pedal-tx/README.md

 # Release notes

+## 1.3.11

+- Added ability to query custom type fields by supplying a custom binding.

 ## 1.3.10

 - Simplified vararg methods in DAO to make it easier to work with mock frameworks.